toasty-boop/gd_tunnel/UpdateLog.md

-# 0.4.01 is here!!
+# 0.4.02 is here!!

-- Added the rotate camera trigger
+- Changed how the in-game camera works

+- Modified some values

+- Icons are no longer in beta

-- Modified how some parts of the game work
+- Escape now pauses the game

-- Squashed MANY bugs
+- Squashed some bugss!!

 # NOTES